Colors (motorcycling): Law and order colors and/or insignia

-As with outlaw motorcycle clubs visual identification of a member of a club is indicated by a specific large club patch or set of patches usually located in the middle of the back of a vest or jacket.
+In the case of outlaw motorcycle clubs, visual identification of a member is indicated by a specific large club patch or set of patches, usually located in the middle of the back of a vest or jacket.
 The patches may contain a club logo, the name of the club and other chapter identification.

-In most motorcycle clubs the patch representing membership in the organization is often referred to as "the club colors" or simply "the colors".
+In most motorcycle clubs, the patch representing membership in the organization is often referred to as "the club colors" or simply "the colors".
 Each club has rules on how the colors are treated and when it is proper to wear them.
 Well structured clubs have bylaws dictating the behavior of its members and thus the proper use of their colors.

 Tattoos

 Tattoos may also come under the category of club colors.